jhpce-jhu/jhpce_mkdocs/docs/ourtools/features.md

 The HTML specification is maintained by the W3C.
 *[HTML]: Hyper Text Markup Language

+## Glossary
+There's a way to create a document which is automatically updated when people define abbrieviations.
+See the wishlist document for details.

 ## definition list
-You can create an indented block of text using a colon followed by four space characters.
+You can create an indented block of text using a colon followed by FOUR space characters.

 Example code and result:
 ```